 Why Should You Consider Surrogacy in the United States?

-Gestational surrogacy is an incredible family-building option that has help so many become parents when they otherwise couldn't.
+Gestational surrogacy is an incredible family-building option that has helped so many become parents when they otherwise could not.
 However, surrogacy is prohibited in many countries around the world, including France, Germany, and Switzerland.
 Other countries face ample restrictions, including Sweden, Spain, the United Kingdom, Ireland, and The Netherlands.
 As a result, many Europeans turn to the United States for surrogacy and egg donation.

 The United States is widely considered to be the preferable country for surrogacy among Europeans and other international gay and heterosexual parents due to its favorable legal, societal and medical conditions.
 Almost every U.S. state permits compensated surrogacy.
 The United States also offers a supportive environment for surrogates and intended parents.